AxtMueller/Windows-Kernel-Explorer/README.md

 3. Add the files of WKE to the white list of Anti-Virus software.

 ### About open source
-It is a bit awkward, so I say straightforwardly: I don't plan to share the source code of this tool, but I might share some source code of test programs that related to this tool.
+It is a bit awkward, so I say straightforwardly: I don't plan to share the source code of this tool, but I may share some source code of test programs that associated with this tool.

 # Main Features
 1. Process management (Module, Thread, Handle, Memory, Window, Windows Hook, etc.)